department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert-expandable.md

 layout: component
 title: Alert - Expandable
 github-title: va-alert-expandable
-intro-text: "A minimized alert style that can be used to alert a user to relevant information on the page that is not prompted by their own action."
+intro-text: A minimized alert style that can be used to alert a user to relevant information on the page that is not prompted by their own action.
+This component combines the Additional Info component with the Background-Color only Alert variation color schemes.
 sketch-link: https://www.sketch.com/s/610156b6-f281-4497-81f3-64454fc72156/a/nRdbRGg
 status: use-with-caution-candidate
 contributors: Leyda Hughes (VSA Facilities Team)